delta6626/midnighthours/README.md

 ]
 ```

-Make sure the names in JSON file matches the ones you added in `/public/stories` folder.

-4. Done.
-Your story will be randomly picked for everyone.
+5. Done!
+Your story will be randomly selected and shared with everyone.

 > If you're looking to convert your story to `.mp3`, you can use this **awesome free tool**: https://www.tetyys.com/SAPI4/